 "I enjoy working with students on real felony appeals.
 The transition from academic exercises to real cases with real clients is eye-opening and enriching for students.
 Appellate experience is so valuable in many types of diverse practice areas after law school."

-Professor Janet Thompson Jackson joined the Washburn Law faculty in 2004 and is Co-Director for the 2012-2013 academic year.
+Professor Janet Thompson Jackson joined the Washburn Law faculty in 2004 and is Co-Director.
 She previously was a Clinical Fellow at the University of Baltimore School of Law and an Adjunct at the University of the District of Columbia David A. Clarke School of Law teaching legal writing and civil rights law.

 "The Law Clinic allows for a well-supervised transition from classroom student to legal counsel for under-represented groups and individuals.
 Students gain exposure to a broad range of legal issues and develop legal and problem-solving skills they will use in their legal practice and in life."